Church of All Saints, Yekaterinburg: Church history

+Since 2007, on Christmas Day (January 7), the international ice sculpture festival "Bethlehem Star" has been held at the Church of All Saints.
+In 2017, twenty teams from different cities of Russia took part in it.

 The Cross

-On one side of the church, there is an Orthodox cross which marks the location of the Romanovs' deaths.
-Even during the Soviet era, there were crosses in that area but it changed over time.
-Different crosses were replaced by a new one as the years went by.
+On one side of the church, there is an Orthodox cross which marks the exact location of the basement of the Ipatiev house, where the Romanov Family was murdered.
+Even during the Soviet era, there were crosses in that area built clandestinely by local monarchists but it changed over time.
+Different crosses were replaced by a new one as the years went by as communist authorities removed the previous ones.
 A small wooden structure was eventually built behind the cross and stands near the church.